Frequently Asked Questions

 The following pre-existing conditions or risk factors would be considered high-risk or outside the scope for safe, out of hospital birth:

-• Insulin dependent diabetes, or Gestational Diabetes that requires medication to manage your glucose readings
+Insulin dependent diabetes, or Gestational Diabetes that requires medication to manage your glucose readings (if you develop Gestational Diabetes but are able to manage your blood sugar with diet changes alone, then you are still considered a good midwifery candidate)

 Please keep in mind that this is not an exhaustive list, and that there are other unique situations where someone may be considered high risk.